 By Neil Seidler, CPA, CMA

-It’s getting to be Tax Time again for another year and so this week I wanted to talk about getting ready for completing and filing your income tax returns.
+It’s tax time again, so I wanted to talk about getting ready for completing and filing your income tax returns.
 Whether you use one of the tax preparation software packages that are available, or use a tax professional, you’ll want to have your paperwork together and have it organized.
 Spending a little time up front to have things in order will save you time, and money, in the long run.

-Now is the time to get ready for your 2019 tax filing.
+It’s time to get ready for your 2020 tax filing, if you haven’t already.
 You should compile any business income and expense statements and keep them with your invoices and receipts.
 Keep a file or envelope with the tax information slips that you will be receiving in the mail or by email.
-If you have made any charitable donations throughout the year you will want to put those receipts together with any that you receive in the next few weeks from organizations providing you with an annual receipt (your church for example).
+If you made any charitable donations throughout 2020, you will want to put those receipts together with any that you have received this year.
+These could be from organizations providing you with an annual receipt, such as your church.
+For 2020 you can claim up to $300 in cash charitable donations even if you don’t itemize.
+So make sure you include all those cash donations you made.
 You will also want to put together any medical bills you had for the last year.

-By having a summary of the amounts paid and/or received, and having the supporting receipts saved, either in a file folder or saved electronically as a .pdf document in a file on your computer, you’ll make your tax time job much easier.
+By having a summary of the amounts paid and/or received, and having the supporting receipts saved, you’ll make your tax time job much easier.
+You can save the receipts either in a file folder or saved electronically as a .pdf document in a file on your computer.
 If you enter the amounts throughout the year as they occur, it will always be up to date and it won’t be a big job at year-end to get it together.
 A little time throughout the year can save a lot of time at the end of the year.
 It also helps reduce the likelihood of having any lost or misplaced receipts.
 After all, lost receipts equal lost deductions.

-Even if you take your shoebox of bills and receipts to your tax preparer and have them prepare your return for you, doing a little sorting and organizing before you go will make their job easier and save them time, ultimately saving you some money on tax preparation fees.
+Even if you take your shoebox of bills and receipts to your tax preparer and have them prepare your return for you, doing a little sorting and organizing before you go will make their job easier and save them time.
+That will ultimately save you some money on tax preparation fees.